-The Messy Middle is the new paradigm of purchasing process, not only for B2C.
+The Messy Middle is the new paradigm of the purchasing process, not only for B2C.

 How creating value with CRM may effectively contribute to the overall value creation?